M. Soegiono

-M. Soegiono (22 January 1922 – ?) was an Indonesian bureaucrat and politician who served as the Vice Governor of East Java from 1977 until 1981 and member of the People's Representative Council from 1982 until 1987.
+M. Soegiono (born 22 January 1922) was an Indonesian bureaucrat and politician who served as the Vice Governor of East Java from 1977 until 1981 and member of the People's Representative Council from 1982 until 1987.

 Early life and education

 Soegiono was born on 22 January 1922 in Blora, East Java.
 He completed his primary education at the Hollandsch-Inlandsche School in 1938, junior high school education at the Meer Uitgebreid Lager Onderwijs in 1940, and high school education at the Algemene Middelbare School in 1943.
 During his time in high school, Soegiono was a member of the Cahaya Laut football club.